cs-ed/impacts-stevewalston/README.md

 The overarching goal of this plan is to give students the time and resources to analyze, discuss and question:
   * The current state of diversity in computing
   * The benefits of diversity in computing
-  * The impacts of computing, both positive and negative The diffent investigations in this plan are interrelated to the extent that students have opportunities to see that nothing happens in isolation.
-For example, exploring harmful impacts of computing via facial recognition softwares lets students see that participation by a broader, more diverse group could have questioned and remedied intial assumptions that were made in creating the software.
+  * The impacts of computing, both positive and negative

+The different investigations in this plan are interrelated to the extent that students have opportunities to see that nothing happens in isolation.
+For example, exploring harmful impacts of computing via facial recognition software lets students see that participation by a broader, more diverse group could have questioned and remedied initial assumptions that were made in creating the software.